5 Years Later, People Protest Mexican History's Worst Oil Spill

 After the toxic spill, the federal government made the company responsible pay into a trust fund some 2 billion pesos (some US$103 million), of which it only contributed 1.3 billion pesos (some US$67 million).

-The commitment to compensate the victims for the damages included building a hospital to care for the more than 380 whose health was harmed, but the project was never completed.
+The commitment was made to compensate the victims for the damages, building a hospital to care for the more than 380 victims whose health was harmed.
+However, the promise never materialized.

 With their lives so upset, the Bacanuchi locals organized to install a purification plant so they “could always trust the water to be drinkable,” said Rosa Maria Vasquez, in charge of the plant’s maintenance.